nayink301/ai-husky/README.md

-# 🐾 AI Husky – Sentiment-Aware Inventory Dashboard
+# 🐾 AI Husky – Sentiment-Aware feedback Dashboard

-**AI Husky** is a modern full-stack inventory management app with built-in AI assistance.
+**AI Husky** is a modern full-stack feedback assistance app with built-in AI assistance.
 It’s powered by **React + Vite + TypeScript**, **Supabase** for backend & auth, **Tailwind CSS** for styling, and **Shadcn/UI + Sonner** for beautiful UI components.

 ---